Why We Built CaliStack

 • Rishad (me) — app development and product structure • Riyas — UI/UX design • Irshad (Mallu Ninja) — calisthenics expertise and tutorials • Irshad — video production and marketing

 The funniest part?
-I originally started building this app because I wanted to learn calisthenics myself.
+I originally started building CaliStack because I wanted to learn calisthenics myself.

-While building CaliStack, I learned Frog Stand, Crow Pose, Elbow Lever, Headstand, Handstand, Muscle-Up, Back Lever, and more.
-The movement that made me quit at the beginning eventually became the movement that pushed me forward.
+While building the app, I learned Frog Stand, Crow Pose, Elbow Lever, Headstand, Handstand, Muscle-Up, Back Lever, and more.
+The movement that once made me quit eventually became the reason I kept going.

 CaliStack still isn’t finished.
-We’re still recording tutorials.
-Still improving workouts.
-Still refining the experience.
+We’re still improving workouts, recording tutorials, and refining the experience.
 But now beginners around the world are already using it to start their calisthenics journey.

 And honestly, that alone makes the entire struggle worth it.